tanjo3/tww_apworld/docs/setup_en.md

 little dialog window telling you it has been installed successfully.
     * Alternatively, copy the `tww.apworld` to your Archipelago installation's `custom_worlds` folder (Windows default
     to: `%programdata%/Archipelago`).
-3. Place the content of the `lib` folder of the downloaded TWW APWorld zip file into your Archipelago installation's `lib` folder.
+3. Copy the contents of the `lib` folder in the downloaded TWW APWorld zip file to your Archipelago installation's `lib` folder.

 If you're playing The Wind Waker, you must also unzip the TWW AP Randomizer Build downloaded from the release page.

 ## Setting Up a YAML

 All players playing The Wind Waker must provide the room host with a YAML file containing the settings for their world.
-A sample YAML file for The Wind Waker is supplied in the TWW APWorld download.
-Refer to the comments in that file for details about what each setting does.
+The TWW APWorld download includes a sample YAML file for The Wind Waker.
+The comments in that file explain each setting's function.

 Once you're happy with your settings, provide the room host with your YAML file and proceed to the next step.